n-laoutaris/diavgeia-KNIME/README.md

 # Diavgeia Data Extraction and Analysis

 ## Overview
-This project demonstrates the extraction, cleaning, and analysis of Greek government procurement documents (Diavgeia portal).
-The goal was to extract structured data from unstructured PDFs, handle missing data, validate the results with Local LLMs, and perform frequency analysis.
+This project demonstrates the extraction, cleaning and analysis of Greek government procurement documents (Diavgeia portal).
+The goal was to extract structured data from unstructured PDFs, handle missing data, validate the results with Local LLMs and perform frequency analysis.

 ![Workflow Diagram](./images/workflow.png)